kourouklides/artificial_neural_networks/artificial_neural_networks/applications/natural_language_processing/README.md

 ## Sub-tasks
 There are various sub-tasks that fall under this specific domain and some of them are the following:

-- Chatbots (including Question-Answering Systems)
+- Chatbots
+- Task-oriented dialog systems / Goal-oriented conversational agent (GO-CA)
 - [Machine Translation](/artificial_neural_networks/applications/natural_language_processing/machine_translation)
 - Text generation